Reposted from 2015, edited, updated, and revised

-On Saturday, Polly and I will drive to SE Ohio to pay our respects to a man who was once a vital part of the church I pastored in Somerset.
-The family has asked me to conduct the funeral and I am delighted that they asked me to do so.
-(They asked for a non-religious service.)
-It’s been 20 years since I have seen this family face to face.
+Six years ago, Polly and I drove to Southeast Ohio to pay our respects to a man who was once a vital part of the church I pastored in Somerset.
+The family asked me to conduct the funeral and I was delighted to do so.
+Surprisingly, they asked for a non-religious service.
+It had been twenty years since I had seen this family face to face.
 In recent years, I have reconnected with some of the children via Facebook.
-It will be good to see them, the children now in their 30s with children of their own.
+It was good to see them, the children now in their 30s and 40s, with children of their own.

-As I ponder what to say on Saturday, I can’t help but think about the 11 years I spent as their pastor.
-They knew me when I was a fire-breathing Baptist fundamentalist preacher and school administrator and they also knew me when I was a fundamentalist Calvinistic Baptist.
-They remember my preaching, the rules, and the standards.
-They remember my commitment to the God and the Bible.
-I hope they also remember my goodness and kindness.
-While these things will certainly provide the backdrop for our reconnection on Saturday, they will not be the substance of what I will say at the service.
+As I pondered what to say, I couldn’t help but think about the eleven years I spent as their pastor.
+They knew me when I was a fire-breathing Independent Fundamentalist Baptist (IFB) preacher and school administrator, and they were at the church when I became a Calvinist.
+They remembered my preaching, the rules, and the standards.
+They remembered my commitment to the God and the Bible.
+I hope they also remembered my goodness and kindness.
+While those things certainly provided the backdrop for our reconnection, they were not the substance of what I said at the service.
 Why?
-Because the past, with all its religious and Biblical trappings, will obscure the man we were honoring.
+Because the past, with all its religious and Biblical trappings, would obscure the man we were honoring.
 I most wanted to talk about him.

 You see, he was a good man.
 He was a friend who would do anything for me, any time, day or night.
 When I needed help, he always made himself available.
 While he could be temperamental at times, most of the time he was a kind, compassionate man.
 But these traits were obscured and mattered little years ago.
 Instead of seeing the man, I tended to see the sin.
 Isn’t that what we were taught to do?
 Holiness and purity were the objective, without which no man shall see the Lord.

 He and I were different in many ways.
 When it came to sin, I could always hide my sin better than he could.
-Over time, preachers get good at hiding their sin, their failures.
+Over time, preachers get good at hiding their failures.
 After all, they are supposed to be shining examples of spiritual maturity and holiness.
-No one wants a preacher who is like himself.
+No one wants a preacher who is just like everyone else.
 People want a Moses, a Paul, or a Jesus, someone to inspire them and show them the way.
 So preachers lie, giving the appearance that they, if need be, could walk on water.
-Deep down they know, that like everyone else, if they walked on water they would drown.
-Strip away the clerical façade and what you see is a man no different from those sitting in the pew.
+Deep down they know, that like everyone else, if they walked on water, they would drown.
+Strip away the clerical façade, and what you see is a man no different from those sitting in the pews.

-We spent a lot of non-religious time together, and it is from those times I will draw the stories I plan to share with his family.
+We spent a lot of non-religious time together, and it is from those times I drew the stories I shared with his family.
 Great stories.
 Crazy stories.
 Funny stories.
-Stories that will testify of the kind of man he was.
-Yes, I could share the “other” stories too, but to what end?
-As I told Polly today, if we live long enough, we all will have moments that are less than stellar.
-We will have those times where we went the wrong way or made a bad choice, where we hurt others and hurt ourselves.
+Stories that testified to the kind of man he was.
+Yes, I could have shared the “other” stories too, but to what end?
+As I told Polly at the time, if we live long enough, we all will have moments in our lives that are less than stellar.
+We all have those times where we went the wrong way or made a bad choice, where we hurt others and hurt ourselves.
 But these stories are not who we really are.
 They are the exceptions to the rule, the reminder that no one is perfect, including Jesus.

-So on Saturday I will mourn the loss of a man I once knew, but I will also rejoice with his family as we share stories about the good man that he was.
-This will be my first time doing a funeral where there are no religious expectations.
+So on that Saturday I mourned the loss of a man I once knew, but I also rejoiced with his family as we shared stories about the good man that he was.
+This was my first time doing a funeral where there were no religious expectations.
 No preaching, no need to get a word in for Jesus; no evangelizing or making everything about the church.
-On this spring day, in the hills of SE Ohio, we will celebrate the life of a man whom others loved dearly.
-While his body will be put into the ground, he will live on in the memories we have of him.
+On that spring day, in the hills of Southeast Ohio, we celebrated the life of a man whom others loved dearly.
+While his body will molder in the ground, Greg will live on in the memories we have of him.
 In the end, this is all the living have.